 This is a heady and profound insight, these scattered bits of our own wholeness that we pick up in moments of love or rapture or deep immersion in the quotidian.
 “Yes, that’s it, finally!
 Now I understand, now I see, this is what’s it’s actually all about, I get it now, how could I have been so blind?”

-Then the moment fades, life and its recurrent temptation to retreat and myopia obscuring our vision, like a horse blurred in the distant sunset, upon whose back we could swear we had just been riding.
+Then the moment fades.
+Life and its recurrent temptation to retreat, to lapse again our self-imposed myopia, combine to obscure our vision, like a horse blurred in the distant sunset, upon whose back we could swear we had just been riding.